w3c/wcag-act-rules/content/image-button-accessible-name-59796f.md

 :   [1.1.1 Non-Text Content (Level A)](https://www.w3.org/TR/WCAG21/#non-text-content)
     - **Required for conformance** to WCAG 2.0 and above on level A and above
     - [Outcome](#outcome) mapping:
-        - Any `failed` outcomes: not satisfied
+        - Any `failed` outcomes: success criterion is not satisfied
-        - All `passed` outcomes: further testing is needed
+        - All `passed` outcomes: success criterion needs further testing
-        - An `inapplicable` outcome: further testing is needed :   [4.1.2 Name, Role, Value (Level A)](https://www.w3.org/TR/WCAG21/#name-role-value)
+        - An `inapplicable` outcome: success criterion needs further testing :   [4.1.2 Name, Role, Value (Level A)](https://www.w3.org/TR/WCAG21/#name-role-value)
     - **Required for conformance** to WCAG 2.0 and above on level A and above
     - [Outcome](#outcome) mapping:
-        - Any `failed` outcomes: not satisfied
+        - Any `failed` outcomes: success criterion is not satisfied
-        - All `passed` outcomes: further testing is needed
+        - All `passed` outcomes: success criterion needs further testing
-        - An `inapplicable` outcome: further testing is needed
+        - An `inapplicable` outcome: success criterion needs further testing

 Input Aspects
 : [DOM Tree](https://www.w3.org/TR/act-rules-aspects/#input-aspects-dom)